 The shift to stakeholder governance is accelerating, and corporate boards need to prepare for the change.
 The traditional model of shareholder governance—where boards and businesses prioritize the value to the shareholders—is quickly losing ground to the practice of stakeholder governance, which considers the interests of profits, people, and the planet.

 Technology has made it possible to do more work remotely, which means that people can be on a board without being physically present in an office.
 This has led to some companies having virtual board meetings, where all members are not in one place at one time.
-Just as remote work has enabled companies to seek the most qualified candidates from around the world, boards aren’t limit their search for new directors based on geographical convenience.
+Just as remote work has enabled companies to seek the most qualified candidates from around the world, boards aren’t limiting their search for new directors based on geographical convenience.

 There has been growing momentum to increase board diversity—more women, more people of color, more LGBTQ+ representation.
 Thanks to mounting evidence of the efficacy of more diverse boards, boards will continue to become more global and more diverse.
-They’ll have a wide range of skillsets and perspectives to help them make better decisions.
+They’ll have a wide range of skill sets and perspectives to help them make better decisions.

 The pandemic proved that there is a need for boards to be more agile.
 During the pandemic, boards quickly went from quarterly meetings and intermittent communication to weekly, remote board meetings and daily (sometimes hourly) updates.
 And as the shift to stakeholder governance continues, and boards become focused on more than just shareholder interests, directors have a much broader range of responsibilities.

 Pressure from regulators, investors, consumers, and more, is precipitating the evolution to stakeholder governance.
 That means boards are not only responsible for increasing shareholder value.
 And it’s why many companies have started to focus on ESG issues and transparency.
-In the future, boards and businesses will continue to be more open about their activities, disclosing their plans and strategies in order to ensure that they are accountable to their stakeholders.
+In the future, boards and businesses will continue to be more open about their activities, disclosing their plans and strategies to ensure that they are accountable to their stakeholders.

 Featured resource: ESG Impacts, Risks & Opportunities For The Construction Industry